wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 ### 30. How many files are actually reported to be deleted by the file system?
 According to the file system, there are a 365 files deleted.

 Note: There are 365 files detected as deleted by the file system, but there are <strong>All (1371)</strong> deleted files.

-The difference is because of the carved files taken into account by Autopsy.<br>
+The difference is because of the carved files taken into account by Autopsy.
 Carved files are recovered from the actual raw data from the storage medium rather than relying on what the file system sees.

 <img src="./pics/38_Deleted_Files_Count_365_According_to_File_System.png" alt="Deleted Files According to File System">